This scenario describes a Job which uses:

 Drop the following components from the Palette onto the design workspace: tFixedFlowInput, tBatchAddressRowCloud and tFileOutputExcel.

 Connect the three components together using the Main links.

 Double-click tFixedFlowInput to open its Basic settings view in the Component tab.

 Create the schema through the Edit Schema button.

-In the open dialog box, click the [+] button and add the columns that will hold input data.
-For this example, add column1, column2, column3 and column4.
-The first two columns hold names written in different languages.
+In the open dialog box, click the [+] button and add the columns that will hold the information in the input address.
+For this example, add ID, Organization, Address1 x 8, Locality, AdministrativeArea, PostalCode and Country.

 In the Number of rows field, enter 1.

 In the Mode area, select the Use Inline Content option.

 In the Content table, enter the address data you want to analyze, for example: